tytydraco/KTweak/README.md

 * nr_requests: 128 --> 512: Allow more I/O requests to be issued before flushing the queue, slightly increasing latencies but allowing more requests to be executed before being put to sleep.
 * noop / none: Use a scheduler with little CPU overhead to reduce I/O latencies, which is essential for fast flash storage (eMMC & UFS).

-### ZRAM
-ZRAM reduces disk wear by reducing disk writes, and also increases cache locality by allowing more data to fit in RAM at once.
-KTweak configures ZRAM to take up at most half of the available RAM on the system, which is a good ratio of RAM to ZRAM for a mobile device.

 # Other Notes
 You should know that KTweak applies after init finishes + 20 seconds in order to prevent Android's init from overwriting any values.